 What Causes Onion Tip Blight?

 Providing the necessary nitrogen may increase the salt levels in soil, causing brown tips.
-A soil test is beneficial to see what macro and micro-nutrients are present in soil, since too much nitrogen can cause the problem but too little phosphorus can too.
+A soil test is beneficial to see what macro and micro-nutrients are present in the soil since too much nitrogen can cause the problem but too little phosphorus can too.

 Insects and Onion Tip Burn